Sam Sayed, VP, Private Banking

 - Monitor charge activity.
 Review purchases and ATM withdrawals with your bank and credit card companies when you return home.

 Should your best-laid plans go awry and you get into a financial situation while away, it’s always a good idea to call your bank or credit card company directly.

-With a little preparation and common sense, you can help keep your money secure and accessible while you’re traveling this summer.
+With a little preparation and common sense, you can help keep your money secure and accessible while you’re traveling.

 A little bit of preparation now, can go a long way in saving you unnecessary headaches on your vacation.
 Safe travels!